 the Nazi war crimes against civilians and minorities was finally being

 grasped by the world, long after the initial horror of piled-up bodies

 had been digested.
 At this time the Swastika and 'SS' symbols were

 synonymous with almost unimaginable, ruthless and terrifying cruelty in a way that is

-hard for younger people to truly understand, although it is likely that
+hard for younger people to truly understand.
+We presently stand in a similar revelatory position to the atrocities of the Yugoslav wars and it is likely that

 in the years to come the black flag of ISIS will achieve a similar

 shameful notoriety that we barely comprehend as yet.
 When Greasetank uses